CybercentreCanada/assemblyline4_docs/docs/developer_manual/frontend/frontend.md

 Create a file in the `docker` directory named `.env`.

-This file should only contain the following where `<YOUR_IP>` is replaced by your dev computer IP.
+This file should only contain the following where `<YOUR_IP>` is replaced by your development computer IP.

     EXTERNAL_IP=<YOUR_IP>